 For audio models like ElevenLabs TTS Turbo, consider:

-- Prosodic naturalism: Does the speech have natural rhythm, stress, and intonation?
+- Prosodic naturalism: Whether speech has natural rhythm, stress, and intonation

-- Audio quality: Is the output free from artifacts, clipping, or distortion?
+- Audio quality: Whether output is free from artifacts, clipping, or distortion

-- Emotional resonance: Does the generated audio convey the intended emotion?
+- Emotional resonance: Whether generated audio conveys the intended emotion

-Several specialized tools have emerged to assist with generative AI testing:
+Several specialized tools assist with generative AI testing:

-- Automated comparison frameworks that can calculate similarity scores between outputs and reference data
+- Automated comparison frameworks like CLIP that calculate similarity scores between outputs and reference data

-- Perceptual metrics that attempt to quantify subjective quality aspects
+- Perceptual metrics such as LPIPS (Learned Perceptual Image Patch Similarity) that quantify subjective quality aspects

 - User feedback collection platforms that systematize qualitative assessment